Skip to main content

 Screenshot showing eval throwing an exception on leading zeroes

-Eval doesn’t allow leading zeroes, and our code under test does.
+eval doesn’t allow leading zeroes, but our code under test does.
 Seems a bit picky to me, but we can either make our code similarly picky or filter leading zeroes before feeding the inputs to eval.

 I chose the latter.

-Run it again, and we’ll find that differential fuzzing also exposes the bug we found earlier:
+Run it with such a filter, and we’ll find that differential fuzzing also exposes the bug we found earlier:

 Screenshot showing eval throwing an exception on RPN expression

-This is a relatively shallow bug, so if we re-run it a bunch that’s all we’ll see, but if we catch SyntaxErrors from eval to ignore them and look for strictly math errors, what do we find?
+This bug is quickly reached, so if we re-run the fuzzer a bunch that’s probably all we’ll see.
+But if we catch and ignore the SyntaxErrors that eval throws, and just look for math errors, what do we find?

-We find that there is a difference of when to use scientific notation between the two implementations that cause our equality check to fail.
+We find that there is a tiny difference of floats (and apparently scientific notation) between the two implementations that causes our equality check to fail.

 Screenshot showing a difference between using e

-The bizarro part is that both values are floats, not strings, so while the difference is negligible, a basic equality check does not suffice:
+The bizarro part is that both values are floats, not strings, so while the difference appears to be zero, a basic equality check does not suffice:

 Screenshot showing non-equivalence but a difference of zero